- Download our Moving to Paris Guide (PDF)

 Living in Paris gives you access to excellent public and private medical facilities.
 If you qualify for the state-sponsored health insurance system (Protection Universelle Maladie or PUMA), you’ll enjoy wide-ranging coverage.
 Recent surveys reveal that over four in five expats rate both the quality and affordability of Paris healthcare highly.

 You’re free to choose your doctor in Paris.
-Most practise privately but stick to rates negotiated by the national government.
+Most practice privately but stick to rates negotiated by the national government.
 A few may charge extra, especially specialists addressing niche medical matters.
 Be aware that waiting times for specialist appointments have grown in recent years, so book well ahead.

-Healthcare and Medical Insurance in France
+For a more comprehensive look at the country's healthcare system, see Healthcare and Medical Insurance in France

 Below is a list of prominent English-speaking hospitals in Paris that are particularly popular with the expat community.